In the guide

 Cattle keepers are responsible for the correct disposal of cattle aged under 48 months (or 24 months if appropriate) at time of death.
 They do not require BSE testing and the carcases must be sent to any approved animal by-products premises (for example, knacker's yard or via the National Fallen Stock Company (NFSCo) in accordance with animal by-products legislation (see 'Disposal of animal by-products').

-All cattle that die or are slaughtered on farm (other than for human consumption) or in transit must be tested for BSE if they are:
+All cattle that die or are slaughtered on farm (other than for human consumption) or in transit must be tested for BSE if they are over:

 Cattle keepers do not need to contact the TSE surveillance helpline.
 They must contact their normal collector or the NFSCo on 01335 320014.
 Government support is available via NFSCo.